Anonymous-Submission-ID/Anonymous-Submission/README.md

 * 2022-04-04: Code of separating active patterns and non-active patterns from videos is uploaded.

-* 2022-04-06: Released models and code of inferencing and training is uploaded.
+* 2022-04-06: Released models and code of inferencing and training are uploaded.

 * ...